msangel/msangel.github.io/_posts/2022-07-07-ansible-lightsail.md

       # it's kind of package manager for community-crafted recepies
       # and in this case we do install locally `geerlingguy.java` community package that is intended to install java
       local_action: command ansible-galaxy install geerlingguy.java
     - name: installing repo for Java 8 in Ubuntu
+      # quite simple task that simply add apt repository
       become: yes
       apt_repository:
         repo: ppa:openjdk-r/ppa